 Of the methods left not all are suitable for every species.
 However, clove oil is one that should be OK for most, and definitely for Guppies.
 This method ensures that your fish will quickly lose consciousness, stop breathing, and die from Hypoxia in around ten minutes.

 Clove oil is a sedative that at high doses can be used for euthanasia.
 You will need approximately 400 mg to one liter of water for this to be successful.
-Clove oil can be easily obtained from chemists or online at Amazon and is a useful item to keep in your fish cupboard in readiness for this purpose.
+Clove oil can be easily obtained from chemists and is a useful item to keep in your fish medicine cupboard in readiness for this purpose.

 Read how to dispose of your dead fish with respect and dignity here!